-Do you enjoy a nice day (... or two or three) on the beach?
-Then you must visit Marina, located right on the water in Monterey County.
+Visit Marina, located right on the water in Monterey County, for a beachside escape.
 Marina State Beach offers plenty of great waves for avid surfers, as well as sand dunes that provide a home for all sorts of exotic birds and animals.
-The well-marked Dune Nature Trail gives you a full rundown of the creatures located among the dunes, making this a truly unique beach experience.
+The well-marked Dune Nature Trail gives visitors a full rundown of the creatures located among the dunes, making this a truly unique beach experience.

-And after a long day on the beach, Marina offers plenty of intriguing dining options.
+After a long day on the beach, Marina offers plenty of intriguing dining options.
 Head to English Ales Brewery for locally brewed beer paired with a comprehensive menu of pub grub.
-Or if you're looking to try one of Monterey County's newest and most buzzed-about restaurants, Salt Wood Kitchen & Oysterette offers delicious raw, cured or wood-fired takes on your favorite dishes.
+Visitors also are encouraged to try one of Monterey County's newest and most buzzed-about restaurants, Salt Wood Kitchen & Oysterette, offering delicious raw, cured or wood-fired takes on favorite dishes.